 The slow cooker Mississippi roast is one of the most raved about slow cooker recipes around.
-Although not everyone would agree it’s perfect it’s certainly become a staple for some people’s diets.
+Although not everyone would agree it’s perfect, it’s indeed become a staple for some people’s diets.

-Make sure you keep any leftovers as it will make for some amazing sandwich meat for lunch the next day.
-It will also reheat nicely so it’s still perfect if you just want to have it with some leftover side dishes.
+Make sure you keep any leftovers as it will make for some fantastic sandwich meat for lunch the next day.
+It will also reheat nicely, so it’s still perfect if you just want to have it with some leftover side dishes.
 Another slow cooker dish that produces amazing sandwich meat is the crack chicken, be careful as that too is incredibly addictive.

-If you want to see how this Mississippi roast is done, then be sure to check out the video above.
+If you want to see how to prepare this Mississippi roast, then be sure to check out the video below.
 It goes through the few steps needed to get this dish prepared and cooking.

 Slow Cooker Mississippi Roast Recipe

 - 1-2 kg (2-4 pounds) chuck beef roast